wearemd/static-site-starter/README.md

 <a name="setting-meta-tags"></a>
 ## ⚙️ Setting meta tags
-It is required to configure a few Pug variables to get `title`, `description` and `og:` meta tags ready for production.
+It is required to do some configuration to get `title`, `description` and `og:` meta tags ready for production.

 **Step 1:** Set the following variables in [`default.pug`](templates/layouts/default.pug#L1):